doublequotation/web/README.md

 # web

-The web interface for nospin.
+The web interface for qoute.